alexjamesa/SignalBox/README.md

 # SignalBox
-A starter signal-processing framework (and playground) for MATLABers coming to Swift
+A starter signal-processing framework (and playground) for MATLAB users coming to Swift